bitfasching/VolumeFader/README.md

 let Fader = new VolumeFader( media, { fadeDuration: 2000, fadeScaling: 80 } )
 ```

 Note that *fadeScaling* affects transitions between volume levels, not the level itself.
 For instance, the *targetVolume* specified for *fadeTo()* is a linear [volume](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/volume) level as known from [media](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) elements.
 Volume levels from different scales must be converted to linear.
-Say you're using the default logarithmic scale and you'd like to fade to -30 dB, that is 50% of the 60 dB range.
-The method *scale.internalToVolume()* of your fader instance will map it you:
+Say you're using the default logarithmic scale and you'd like to fade to -30 dB, that is half way of the 60 dB scale.
+The method *scale.internalToVolume()* treats 0.5 as a point on the logarithmic scale and maps it to a linear volume scale:
 ```
 let Fader = new VolumeFader( media )
 Fader.fadeTo( Fader.scale.internalToVolume( 0.5 ) )